tidymodels/tidymodels.org/learn/statistics/survival-metrics/index.html.md

 toc: true
 toc-depth: 2
 include-after-body: ../../../resources.html
+r-packages:
+  - tidymodels
+  - censored
+  - modeldatatoo
+  - probably
+  - patchwork
+  - future
+  - sessioninfo
 ---

 ## Introduction

-To use code in this article,  you will need to install the following packages: censored, modeldatatoo, and tidymodels.
+To use code in this article,  you will need to install the following packages: censored, future, modeldatatoo, patchwork, probably, sessioninfo, and tidymodels.

 One trend in modern survival analysis is to compute time-dependent measures of performance.
 These are primarily driven by an increased focus on predictions for the probability of survival at a given time (as opposed to the predictions of event times or linear predictors).
 Since these are conditional on the evaluation time, we call them dynamic performance metrics.